pimms/bikeapi/README.md

 ##### API Identifier
 The first thing you need to do to host this application is to create a user account at [Oslo Bysykkel](https://developer.oslobysykkel.no) and generate an API key.
-The key should be placed as an environmental variable under the name `OBS_API_SECRET`.
+The key should be placed as a VM-variable under the name `OBS_API_SECRET`.

 The app should crash spectacularly if you've failed this step, so you'll know